Adrienne Rich: Later life: 1976–2012

-In 1976, Rich began her partnership with Jamaican-born novelist and editor Michelle Cliff, which lasted until her death.
+In 1976, Rich began her same-sex partnership with Jamaican-born novelist and editor Michelle Cliff, which lasted until her death.
 In her controversial work Of Woman Born: Motherhood as Experience and Institution, published the same year, Rich acknowledged that, for her, lesbianism was a political as well as a personal issue, writing, "The suppressed lesbian I had been carrying in me since adolescence began to stretch her limbs."
 The pamphlet Twenty-One Love Poems (1977), which was incorporated into the following year's Dream of a Common Language (1978), marked the first direct treatment of lesbian desire and sexuality in her writing, themes which run throughout her work afterwards, especially in A Wild Patience Has Taken Me This Far (1981) and some of her late poems in The Fact of a Doorframe (2001).
 In her analytical work Adrienne Rich: the moment of change, Langdell suggests these works represent a central rite of passage for the poet, as she (Rich) crossed a threshold into a newly constellated life and a "new relationship with the universe".
 During this period, Rich also wrote a number of key socio-political essays, including "Compulsory Heterosexuality and Lesbian Existence", one of the first to address the theme of lesbian existence.
 In this essay, she asks "how and why women's choice of women as passionate comrades, life partners, co-workers, lovers, community, has been crushed, invalidated, forced into hiding".
 Some of the essays were republished in On Lies, Secrets and Silence: Selected Prose, 1966–1978 (1979).
 In integrating such pieces into her work, Rich claimed her sexuality and took a role in leadership for sexual equality.

 From 1976 to 1979, Rich taught at City College and Rutgers University as an English professor.
 In 1979, she received an honorary doctorate from Smith College and moved with Cliff to Montague, MA.
 Ultimately, they moved to Santa Cruz, where Rich continued her career as a professor, lecturer, poet, and essayist.
 Rich and Cliff took over editorship of the lesbian arts journal Sinister Wisdom (1981–1983).
 Rich taught and lectured at UC Santa Cruz, Scripps College, San Jose State University, and Stanford University during the 1980s and 1990s.
 From 1981 to 1987, Rich served as an A.D.
 White Professor-At-Large for Cornell University.
 Rich published several volumes in the next few years: Your Native Land, Your Life (1986), Blood, Bread, and Poetry (1986), and Time's Power: Poems 1985–1988 (1989).
 She also was awarded the Ruth Paul Lilly Poetry Prize (1986), the Elmer Holmes Bobst Award in Arts and Letters from NYU, and the National Poetry Association Award for Distinguished Service to the Art of Poetry (1989).

 In 1977, Rich became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.